2004 Atlantic hurricane season: Tropical Storm Bonnie

 A tropical wave developed into Tropical Depression Two on August 3, while located about 315 mi east of Barbados.
 The depression crossed the Lesser Antilles on August 4, before degenerating back into a tropical wave.
 The remnants traversed the Caribbean Sea, and re-developed into Tropical Depression Two on August 8.
 The depression strengthened further upon reaching the Gulf of Mexico and was upgraded to Tropical Storm Bonnie on August 9.
 A break in a mid-level ridge re-curved Bonnie northward on August 10 and then northeastward on August 11.
 Later that day, the storm peaked with winds of 65 mph, before wind shear began weakening it.
 At 14:00 UTC on August 12, Bonnie made landfall near Apalachicola, Florida with winds of 45 mph.
 The storm rapidly weakened inland and degenerated as a remnant low offshore of New Jersey on August 14.

 In the Lesser Antilles, the storm brought light winds and mostly localized flooding to Saint Vincent and the Grenadines.
 The regenerated system brought light rainfall to the Yucatán Peninsula.
 In North Florida, scattered power outages were reported, and rainfall and storm surge flooded roads, especially in Taylor County.
 A tornado in Jacksonville damaged several businesses and homes.
 Tornadoes were also reported in The Carolinas, and Virginia, with one in North Carolina destroying 17 homes and impacting 59 others.
 It also caused three deaths and $1.27 million in damage.
 In Greenville County, South Carolina, a few roads were washed out, while portions of U.S. Route 501 were inundated with 1 ft of water.
 Minor flooding also occurred in Mid-Atlantic and New England.
-In Atlantic Canada, basement and road flooding was reported, especially in Edmundston, New Brunswick.
+In Atlantic Canada, basement and road flooding was reported, especially in Edmundston, New Brunswick, New Brunswick.
 Slick roads caused one death in that area.